Explore

 Public profiles first.
 Owner actions stay separate.

 You can explore public profiles right away.
-Browser auth only matters when Explore needs to confirm signup, sign-in, or owner approval.
+Login only matters when Explore needs to confirm signup, sign-in, draft review, preview, or owner approval.

 1